 professions, and Concussions and Issues of Sport Culture.

-The ability for graduate students to preform research helps provide a deeper understanding of how clinical care is impacted through evidence-based practice.
+The ability for graduate students to perform research helps provide a deeper understanding of how clinical care is impacted through evidence-based practice.
 It also gives students the opportunity to contribute to the field of athletic training by answering a question they find particularly interesting.

-Their are several scholarship opportunities available for athletic training students through the USM Foundation and Athletic Foundation.
+There are several scholarship opportunities available for athletic training students through the USM Foundation and Athletic Foundation.
 In addition to scholarships offered through the University, being a member of our national organization allows opportunity for scholarships from MATA, SEATA, and NATA.

 Unique Program Requirements